LLM Programs in Australia 2025: Top Universities, Admissions, Fees & Jobs Opportunities

 AUD 110 |

-The fee above is a one-time fee for LLM in Australia which is paid annually.
+The above is a one-time fee structure for LLM in Australia, which is paid annually.
 But these costs do not include the living costs.
 Check: Living Costs in Australia for International Students

 Job Prospects after LLM in Australia

-Upon completing LLM in Australia, graduates can apply for positions as a Consultant in the Jury, and can also become a lawyer or solicitors or even barrister.
+Upon completing an LLM in Australia, graduates can apply for positions as a Consultant in the Jury and become a lawyer, solicitor or even barrister.
 Depending upon the specialisation, the students can register themselves in their field of expertise.
 The average salary of an LLM degree holder in Australia is AUD 135,000.

 Salary for LLM in Australia